5 Breakfast Ideas That Are Great for Hypothyroidism

 We know, for example, that raising iodine intake will regulate the thyroid gland when functioning at a lower level.

-But it’s not only about eating foods with this mineral.
+However, you shouldn’t eat just foods containing this mineral.
 No need to go to extremes.

 - We need to remember that coffee, as well as tea or soy, are not good for hypothyroidism.
 But we don’t need to exclude them forever from our diet.
 We can enjoy them occasionally, but not several times a day.